 Placement into the math courses is based on a combination of the student’s college and the student's highest score on the ALEKS Math

 Placement Exam.
 Cutoff scores and course placement decisions are derived in collaboration with the Mathematics Department and are reviewed annually.
-The policies below apply to all students entering the University of Illinois at Urbana-Champaign in Summer 2012, Fall 2012, or Spring 2013.
+The policies below apply to all students entering Illinois in Summer 2012, Fall 2012, or Spring 2013.

 All new freshmen are required to take the ALEKS Math Placement Exam prior to registration, even if you are expecting AP or IB course proficiency credit.

 All transfer students who intend to enroll in a Calculus I or lower-level